Instant Pot Potatoes – A complete guide

 • Allows you to cook the potatoes in the instant pot and continue using the stove or oven for other recipes.

-How long to cook potatoes in the Instant Pot?
+How long does it take to cook potatoes in the Instant Pot?

 The time to cook potatoes depends on the size of this vegetable.
 And their sizes can vary a lot.
 That’s why it is important to buy the ones that are similar in size so that they cook evenly.